Bira/octopus-carnival/_drafts/wir-mm3-4e-howler.md

 this is a (recharge 6+) power instead of an encounter power.
 So it might happen more than once!

-Bing all about that delicious fear, the mastiff will open with a howl and then will do its best to stick to one of the affected PCs, using move actions and Loping Bites to do so.
+Being all about that delicious fear, the mastiff will open with a howl and then will do its best to stick to one of the affected PCs, using move actions and Loping Bites to do so.
 It's smart enough to prefer a squishy victim over a defender, too.